UwULang/uwulang-py/README.md

-# UwULang
+# UwULang in Python

-The best programming language to take over the world
+The best programming language to take over the world implemented in Python

 - 👆 - increment
 - 👇 - decrement